swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 * **spacebar**  scroll down page
 * **/<pattern>**  looks for pattern in file

+Side note:: cat, head, tail, and less are meant to be used to look at text files, not binary files.
+You will get unexpected results looking at binary files, but you will be able to see them.

 ###ExcerciseOne

 1. use less and see if dictionary.txt contains *egg*
+2. use less to look at /home/swc/boot-camps/shell/data/bert_data.csv
+3. use less to look at /home/swc/boot-camps/shell/data/bert_data.xls

 ## grep